se364/C-test3/README.md

-# C-test3
+Complete submission of class work based on c++

 Random C++ programs

-These are some of the C++ class work that I have completed.
+These are some of the C++ class work that I completed.